Simo067m/comsocsci2024/docs/assignments.md

 ### <a name="assignments12"></a>Assignments 1 and 2
 The lectures in this class run over 8 weeks.
-Each week, we will post a number of exercises.
-After a set of lectures, I will post an assignment.
-The assignment is a subset of the exercises.
+Each week, I will post a number of exercises.
+After 4 lectures, I will post an assignment.
+The assignment is a subset of the exercises you have solved in the previous 4 weeks (including the ongoing week).
 This means that, if you solve the exercises each week, the assignments will be easy.

-### Formalia regarding Assignments 1 & 2

-Please follow these instructions carefully to ensure your work is correctly submitted and assessed:
+Follow carefully the instructions below to ensure your work is correctly submitted and assessed:

 #### Repository Setup